JupyterPhysSciLab/JupyterPiDAQ/docs/User_Guide.md

    install for the current user (see the very end of the [Installation Instructions](https://jupyterphysscilab.github.io/JupyterPiDAQ/jupyterpidaq.html#installation)).
    * In this case launch
-   Jupyter, in which ever directory you want to work, using the
+   Jupyter, in whichever directory you want to work, using the
    command: `jupyter notebook`.
    * Open a new notebook and choose the kernel for `JupyterPiDAQ`.
 The kernel name will depend upon what was chosen